-You quickly learn the best way to handle a camera for different situations.
+You quickly learn the best way to handle your camera in different situations.

-For example, on a studio shoot, you might have to set a fixed white balance.
-Shooting on the gangway in the morning you may have to constantly change the settings for fill-in flash as the light changes.
+For example, during a studio shoot, you might have to set a fixed white balance.
+While shooting on the gangway in the morning you may have to constantly change the settings for fill-in flash as the light changes.
 You may also learn various aspects of video production from shooting to editing.

 Often you will not have much time to wander too far from the ship.